rolandm2017/postmassive/rules.md

 Further, I trust zero non-english speakers well enough to let them volunteer to do the policing.
 English only.

+# rule 10

+If I show up to ask you for your username, you are not, in any way shape or form, required to surrender your username.

+If your username was available for taking when you got to the site, and you took your username, it's yours.

+Exception to the above rule: If Roly Poly's Twitter mutuals ask for their username, sorry, they're getting it.

 # Rule #9000

 The cybersecurity budget for this project is $0 as of Apr 29 2023.
 If you reuse an old password for your account, and the site gets hacked, your security compromise is your own fault.